20 November 2025

 Well, we knew our Sun wasn't quite done yet 😅 That's an X4.05, the sixth X-class flare since 4 November 2025.

 No CME data yet, I will update when available.
 The Solar storm has cleared up so we will be able to get clear images.
+(Update: See CME clip at bottom of post)

 We had almost 2 days of strong geomagnetic storms: